Debt Consolidation Programs: How They Work and Best Options for 2026

 Do debt consolidation programs hurt your credit?

-Debt consolidation programs typically cause a short-term credit score drop of 10-30 points due to account closures and potential hard inquiries.
-However, the long-term impact is usually very positive, with most participants seeing score improvements of 50-100 points over the program duration.
+Debt consolidation programs typically cause a short-term credit score drop of 10 to 30 points due to account closures and potential hard inquiries.
+However, the long-term impact is usually very positive, with most participants seeing score improvements of 50 to 100 points over the program duration.
 The consistent on-time payments and reduced credit utilization significantly outweigh the initial temporary dip, especially for those who were previously struggling with high balances or missed payments.

 How long do debt consolidation programs take to complete?